dekoo/kubernetes-the-hard-way-aws/docs/07-bootstrapping-etcd.md

 The commands in this lab must be run on each controller instance: `controller-0`, `controller-1`, and `controller-2`.
 Login to each controller instance using the `ssh` command.
 IP address can be retrieved dynamically using `aws cli`.
 Example:

-> Replace value of the Name tag accordingly
+> Replace value of the Name tag accordingly: `controller-0`, `controller-1`, and `controller-2`
+> Execute in the directory where you have you `kubernetes-the-hard-way-key.pem`

 ```
 ssh -i "kubernetes-the-hard-way-key.pem" ec2-user@$(aws ec2 describe-instances --output text \